 - However, the reconstruction process itself is also the product of these same factors.
 This means that each time we recall an event we have to piece these elements back together and inevitably our memory changes each time we recall an experience.
 Indeed, we frequently have false memories of events that we will passionately defend as our brain attempts to retain our internal consistency with our values and beliefs.

-- Our memory is also biased towards remembering what happened during the most intense moment of an experience, and what occurred at the end of the episode.
+- Our memory is heavily influenced by the peak-end rule.
+This means we tend to remember what happened during the most intense moment of an experience, and what occurred at the end of the episode.
 The length of the experience appears to have little impact on our overall satisfaction with an event.

 - Our herd instinct means we are heavily influenced by what other people in our network and beyond are doing.
 We are constantly copying people, especially when we find ourselves in a new or uncertain situation.
 Social norms and trends are also powerful forces, but again we may not be consciously aware of these influences and so we cannot expect people to articulate this via direct questioning.